-Gold can now be owned as a non-monetary commodity.
+Gold can now be owned as a non-monetary commodity, including in an IRA account.
 However, any attempt by private citizens to reintroduce gold money as a medium of exchange will be quickly challenged by the government as an illegal competition against its monopoly on paper money.
 The ownership of gold was not legalized to restore solid money, but because the government no longer considers gold to be important.
-According to the instruction, income tax officials will not confiscate gold ornaments weighing up to 500 grams for a married woman.
+According to the instruction, income tax officials will not confiscate gold ornaments weighing up to 500 grams for a married woman, or Gold in an IRA account.
 The same limit is 250 grams for a single woman.

 For men, married or single, the CBDT has prescribed a lower limit of 100 grams for each male member of the family.
 While you can now find the best place to buy gold bars when you want to invest in them, that wasn't always the case.
 It wasn't until the mid-1970s, when an executive order and an act of Congress repealed an earlier law that prohibited them from trading in gold, that people were able to start buying gold again.
 Since then, the United States government has not regulated the buying and selling of metal.

 However, federal law does have an occasional interest in selling gold, such as when large amounts of cash change hands as a result of the sale of gold.
 The sale may be legitimate, but that amount of money is also a warning sign for illegal activities.
 The U.S. Presidency Project of the University of California, Santa Barbara states that Executive Order 6102 prohibits “the hoarding of gold coins, gold ingots and gold certificates.”.

 .
 Several years later, Congress removed the authority of future presidents to prohibit the possession of gold by executive order, except in times of war; serious economic dislocation is no longer sufficient to justify such a measure.
 Owning gold is now very popular among Americans, so it would be a very difficult political task for Congress to once again ban the possession of gold.
 How much gold can a person buy and keep in the U.S.?.

 IN THE U.S.?
 Well, under current laws, Americans are free to buy and keep all the gold they want in any form, including ingots, bullion coins, collectible coins, and jewelry.
 No federal law or regulation oversees people who trade in metal.
 The federal government is interested in this type of transaction, since large amounts of cash, while perfectly legal tender, are also a preferred medium of exchange for money launderers, drug criminals and terrorists.
 While some countries, such as India, require that you report your gold to the government, this is not the case in the United States.

 Although few Americans today can imagine a government agent breaking into their home and confiscating the gold they are accumulating, the same thing happened in 1933 under the Franklin D. The legalization of gold ownership will allow the market to demonstrate that gold is the preferred medium for trading.
 If someone exceeds the gold limit or if their investment does not match the level of income indicated on their tax returns, they run the risk that the government will keep the excess gold in tax raids.
 Gold is also a popular mode of investment in India, but tax authorities closely monitor how people purchase it and how well they document their purchases.